MrAsana/Intuitive_Control/Readme.md

       export LCM_DEFAULT_URL=udpm://239.255.76.67:7667?ttl=10
       ```

+      Alternatively, if you want to persist this configuration, add it to ~/.bashrc

    4. Use ssh to log in to the control box and repeat the above operations

+      Note that you may need to restart the control program after configuring the parameters.

+      ```bash
+      sudo killall amber_core
+      cd amber_core_7
+      ./amber_core
+      ```

 3. Run visualization and communication scripts

+   **If the terminal that starts this python script does not have LCM_DEFAULT_URL configured, the program may not be able to communicate with the remote robotic arm.**

    ```bash
    python ~/tools/Intuitive_Control/vio_arm/main.py